deconst/deploy/README.md

-# deploy
+# Deconst Ansible Playbook

 This is an Ansible playbook that deploys Deconst onto a cluster.

-You'll need at least Ansible 1.9.0.1.
+Clone this repository once for each deconst instance you wish to administer.
+The contents of `credentials.yml` customize and identify each deployment.

 ## Prerequisites